Frequently asked questions

 To ensure the fitting is gas tight, for most fittings hand tightening is not sufficient.
 Ensuring your gas appliances and gas system are tight and leak free is essential and recommended across the industry.
 Always read our instructions before use.

-If installed correctly GasStop will shut-off if there is a major problem with your system e.g. a major leak or catastrophic regulator/system failure.
-If no major leak is present it may be that an high demand appliance or regulator is being used or it may be that you are operating your system in very low temperatures.
-If your GasStop is shutting-off unexpectedly please contact GasStop directly via our website, our team will reply to you within 24 hours (even at weekends).
+If no sudden and catastrophic leak is present it may be that a high demand appliance or regulator is being used, drawing too much propane through the GasStop causing it to trigger.
+It may also be that you are operating your system in very low temperatures.
+If your GasStop is shutting-off unexpectedly and you need further assistance please contact us directly via the support tab on our website, our team will reply to you within 24 hours.

 GasStop features and specs